data protection

 6. Right to data portability

-The right to data portability does not apply to processing of personal data that is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 7. Right to object

-When data is processed for scientific, historical or statistical research purposes in accordance with Article 89 Para.
-1 GDPR, you also have the right to object to the processing of personal data concerning you for reasons arising from your particular situation, unless the processing is necessary to fulfill a task in the public interest.
+In the case of data processing for scientific, historical or statistical research purposes pursuant to Article 89(1) GDPR, you also have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you, unless the processing is necessary for the performance of a task carried out in the public interest.

-9. Automated decision-making in individual cases including profiling
+9. Automated decision-making in individual cases, including profiling

 You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.